X-XENDROME-X/WorkSpacey/README.md

 8. **⚙️ Automation Ace**: Set-it-and-forget-it tasks that keep your team on track
 9. **🎨 UX Maestro**: Intuitive commands that feel like second nature
 10. **🏗️ Code Architecture Aficionado**: A foundation so solid, it's ready for anything
+11. **💻 Extensibility: Designed with modular logic, enabling adaptation for platforms like Slack, Microsoft Teams, Zoom, Telegram, and Mattermost, with further API integrations

 ## 🚀 Blast Off in 3...
 2...
 1...